puppetlabs/puppet-docs/source/pe/3.7/console_event-inspector.markdown

 ![Failed Resource Detail view][resource-detail]

 You now know the cause of the failure and which line of which manifest you need to edit to resolve the issue.
-If you need help figuring out the issue with your code, you might wish to try [Geppetto](/geppetto/4.0/index.html), an IDE that can help diagnose puppet code issues.
+If you need help figuring out the issue with your code, you might wish to try [Geppetto](/geppetto/4.0/index.html), an IDE that can help diagnose Puppet code issues.
 You'll probably also be having a word with your colleagues regarding the importance of remembering the target OS when working on a module!

 Tips & Issues
 -----

 #### Runs that Restart PuppetDB Not Displayed

-If a given puppet run restarts PuppetDB, puppet will not be able to submit a run report from that run to PuppetDB since, obviously, PuppetDB is not available.
+If a given Puppet run restarts PuppetDB, Puppet will not be able to submit a run report from that run to PuppetDB since, obviously, PuppetDB is not available.
 Because event inspector relies on data from PuppetDB, and PuppetDB reports are not queued, event inspector will not display any events from that run.
 Note that in such cases, a run report *will* be available via the console's __Reports__ tab.
-Having a puppet run restart PuppetDB is an unlikely scenario, but one that could arise in cases where some change to, say, a parameter in the `puppetdb` class causes the `pe-puppetdb` service to restart.
+Having a Puppet run restart PuppetDB is an unlikely scenario, but one that could arise in cases where some change to, say, a parameter in the `puppetdb` class causes the `pe-puppetdb` service to restart.
 This is a known issue that will be fixed in a future release.

 #### Runs Without Events Not Displayed